moul/go-agent/README.md

 <!-- See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project. -->

-## @TODO : License
+### License

-- This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is published under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

-[article by Ferry Boender]: https://www.electricmonk.nl/docs/dependency_resolving_algorithm/dependency_resolving_algorithm.html

-## @TODO : Acknowledgments
+### Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+- The events package is very much inspired by the [PSR-14](https://www.php-fig.org/psr/psr-14/) specification, published under the CC-BY-3.0 UNPORTED license for text and MIT License for code.
 - The dependency resolution algorithm in `Description.resolveHashes` is adapted from an [article by Ferry Boender], published under a permissive license: